 Visit us if you are experiencing bothersome symptoms with urination.
 Our urologic surgeons will talk with you about the best course of treatment to reduce urinary frequency and urinary urgency.
 Treatment may include:

-Watch this video case study of a robotic-assisted radical prostatectomy by Dr. Adam Kibel.
+Watch video case study of a robotic-assisted radical prostatectomy.

 You will receive a thorough diagnostic examination and receive clinically-proven treatment by a board-certified urologic surgeon who specializes in BPH.
 Appointments are confidential and private.